flutter/website/src/content/platform-integration/android/compose-activity.md

 Visit the
 [developer.android.com](https://developer.android.com/jetpack/androidx/releases/compose-kotlin)
-link in the code snippet and adjust your `kotlinCompilerExtensionVersion` as necessary.
+link in the code snippet and adjust `kotlinCompilerExtensionVersion`, as necessary.
 You should only need to do this if you receive errors during `flutter run`, and those errors tell you which versions are installed on your machine.